skgigliotti/streamlit_tutorial/README.md

 ### Exercises

-The best way to learn Streamlit skills is to solve small, real-world problems.
+The best way to learn Streamlit is to solve small, real-world problems.
 Open the file [exercises.md](exercises.md) and try completing the tasks listed there.
 They cover:
 1. Adding a new graph.
 1. Adding a new select box for user input.